 Evaluate whether procedures adequately address various operational aspects, including startup, temporary operation, and shutdown as required by license condition or licensee policy/procedure.
 Instructions and criteria for shutdown and actions to be taken during abnormal operations should be specified, including the limits selected for a commitment to action.

 Determine whether operators and technicians are adequately implementing safety controls in selected procedures.
-This can be done by observing to determine if they are adhering to applicable safety procedures, particularly with regard to the adequacy of precautions taken for radiological, chemical, toxicological, fire protection, and control of nuclear material.
+This can be done by observing operators‘ performance to determine if they are adhering to applicable safety procedures, particularly with regard to the adequacy of precautions taken for radiological, chemical, toxicological, fire protection, and control of nuclear material.
 Observe and talk with operators to determine whether operators know and understand process conditions, safety limits on controlled parameters and safety controls, and whether they have the skill to follow the procedures.
 Be alert to any conditions that are unsafe, and note whether or not they are being performed in accordance with approved procedures, regulatory requirements, or license commitments.

 Verify that observed deviations from procedures and unforeseen process changes affecting nuclear criticality, chemical, radiological, and fire safety are reported to management, are documented, and are investigated promptly.
 Evaluate corrective actions performed, as applicable.